Rehabilitative Program Videos

-The Offender Mentor Certification Program (OMCP) trains and certifies long-term offenders to assist as mentors in CDCR’s substance use disorder treatment programs.
+The Offender Mentor Certification Program (OMCP) trains and certifies long-term inmates to assist as mentors in CDCR’s substance use disorder treatment programs.

 More DRP Videos:

-This easy-to-understand short animation will step you through the offender rehabilitation process.
+This easy-to-understand short animation will step you through the inmate rehabilitation process.

-Learn more about the programs and services available to help offenders reintegrate successfully into society upon release.
+Learn more about the programs and services available to help inmates reintegrate successfully into society upon release.

-CDCR’s COMPAS risk-needs assessment determines offenders’ criminogenic needs, and helps place them into the right program at the right time.
+CDCR’s COMPAS risk-needs assessment determines inmates’ criminogenic needs, and helps place them into the right program at the right time.